GOvEy1nw/parakeet-tdt-0.6b-v2-SRT-GUI/README.md

   * Processing large files or running on a CPU may take a significant amount of time.
 Please be patient.

   * When loading the cloud model for the first time, the model files need to be downloaded, and the time required will depend on your network speed.

-  * If you encounter any ffmpeg-related errors, please ensure that FFmpeg is installed and configured correctly.

   * If the script indicates it is running on the CPU, but you have an NVIDIA GPU and wish to use it, please double-check that PyTorch was installed correctly for the CUDA version (refer to point 3 of the "Installation Steps").